 What should I write?

-There are many aspects to Australia’s surrogacy laws that will be covered in the Issues Paper questions.
+There are many aspects to Australia’s surrogacy laws that are covered in the Issues Paper questions.
 I have provided some information and resources below that might inspire your submission.

 Surrogacy is not very accessible in Australia.
 For every child born in Australia via surrogacy, there are more than three born overseas each year.
-You might like to consider how we can make surrogacy more accessible, such as removing prohibitions on advertising, compensating surrogates, and making the post-birth parentage order process easier and more affordable.
+You might like to consider how we can make surrogacy more accessible, such as removing prohibitions on advertising, compensating surrogates, and making pre-birth parentage orders available to transfer parentage.

 Australia’s surrogacy laws are a patchwork of different laws.
 I believe the laws should be harmonised, such that anyone in Australia engaging in surrogacy is subject to the same laws and processes.